AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 ## I have the Sandbox running, now what?

 Lets first establish that we are able to communicate with the Sandbox.
-Most command will require the url to the Sandbox, which is probably `http://localhost:8080`.
-You can either provide this as an option with each command or you can run:
+Most commands will require the url to the Sandbox, which defaults in the CLI to `http://localhost:8080`.
+You can override this as an option with each command or by setting `AZTEC_RPC_HOST` environment variable.

-`export AZTEC_RPC_HOST='http://localhost:8080'`

-Having done that, let's run the command:
+To test communication with the Sandbox, let's run the command:

 `% aztec-cli block-number
 0`